- Sustainability A-Z

 Public Policy Overseas

-To ensure compliance with domestic and international law, WM has adopted an Anti-Bribery Policy and established a Foreign Corrupt Practices Act (FSCP) Compliance Committee.
+To ensure compliance with domestic and international law, WM has adopted an Anti-Bribery Policy and established a Foreign Corrupt Practices Act (FCPA) Compliance Committee.
 All employees involved in foreign business projects must receive FCPA training.
 In addition, the WM Code of Conduct includes a section on doing business internationally to ensure our compliance with local laws as well as U.S. laws that govern our activities in international markets.

 Stances on Key Policy Issues